 I joined the SNP in 1987 because I believed, as I still do, that Scotland will be a better place for all of us when decisions about Scotland are taken by the people who live here.
 For 23 years I represented part of my present constituency as a Councillor.
 I had the privilege to serve as the council’s SNP Group Leader from 2007 until 2015, including five years as Leader of the Council.

 In 2017 I was made SNP Spokesperson on Europe and I sat on the Exiting the European Union Committee.
 Following the 2019 snap General Election I was appointed as the party's Shadow Chief Secretary to the Treasury and I am now a member of the Public Accounts Committee.

 Before being elected as MP for Glenrothes and Central Fife, I worked in public sector finance alongside my work as a local Councillor.
 I previously trained as a physics teacher before qualifying as an accountant.
 I also enjoy a game of bowls or a night at the local folk club, with or without my fiddle, when I get the chance.

-It is an honour to have the opportunity to represent our constituency in the UK Parliament to ensure that Scotland's voice is protected and to make sure that we are not dragged out of the European Union against our will.
+It is an honour to have the opportunity to represent our constituency in the UK Parliament to ensure that Scotland's voice is protected.